 Now those famous Twister dots are dance teachers.
-Follow the lights from the console and dance on the dots.
+In Twister Dance Contest, follow the lights from the console and dance on the dots.
 The console is pre-programmed with 5 songs that can be played at 3 skill levels.
 You can also plug in your own MP3 player and dance to any song in your library.
 For two to four players, ages 8 and up.
 Hasbro also has more dance games in the Twister series.

 Bop-It Bounce is a noisy, high-tech reinvention of the old paddle-and-ball-on-a-string toy.
 Use the paddle to play one of six skill games—the electronic voice commands will tell you what to do, but it's up to you to hit the ball in just the right way to win.